All Episodes

 I'm not sure.

-The woke people say that the American flag is not something you should represent because oh, they the slavery, blah blah blah.
+The woke people say that the American flag is not something you should represent because, oh, they, the slavery, blah, blah, blah.

-Like it's even the American flag is like the new confederate flag for a lot of these woke people.
+Like, it's even the American flag is like the new Confederate flag for a lot of these woke people.

-It's getting so you know, how long before some green hair comes and yanks it out of your yard?
+You know, how long before some green hair comes and yanks it out of your yard?

 Yeah, that's not a good idea in Texas, especially now if it's dark out.